 ARTICLE X - ADOPTION OF AMENDMENTS

 Section 1.
-The Bylaws may be adopted or amended at any annual or special meeting of the membership.
+The Bylaws may be adopted or amended by majority vote of the membership (a) at any annual or special meeting of the membership or (b) by written ballot conducted through any means permitted by applicable law.

 Section 2.
 The Board may, by resolution, propose amendments to the Bylaws, provided the proposed amendments are mailed to the membership with the notice for the meeting at which they are to be considered.
 A proposed amendment to the Bylaws may also be submitted in writing to the Secretary-Treasurer by three or more active members for Board consideration.
-Such proposals must be submitted to the Board at least 60 days prior to the meeting at which the proposals will be considered.
+Such proposals must be submitted to the Board at least 60 calendar days prior to the meeting at which the proposals will be considered.

 Section 3.
 Adoption of a Bylaws amendment shall be by a majority vote of the active members voting.